QuietEvolver/Cretaceous.Solution/CretaceousApi.Solution/README.md

 http://localhost:5000/api/animals/1
 Notice that the value of animalId needs to match the id number in the URL.
 In this example, they are both 1.
 ```
+## Pagination for the API

+Access the API endpoint with a query parameter that specifies the page that should be returned.
+For example, the query string /records?page=2 might return page 2 of the results.

 ## How To Run This Project